azotelli/bank_account/README.md

 # bank_account_
 C++: Using Inheritance and Polymorphism to create different types of Bank Accounts

-This application will create different types of bank account: chequing, saving, and trust account.
+This application creates different types of bank account: chequing, savings, and trust accounts.
 It has a base class "account" from which the other ones derive from.

 Chequing Account: has a name, a balance and a fee of $1.50 per withdrawal transaction.
 Every withdrawal transaction will be assessed this flat fee.